-This sample Employee Social Media Policy is ready to be tailored to your company’s needs and should be considered a starting point for establishing policies for use of social media in the workplace by employees.
+This sample Employee Social Media Policy is a good starting point for fleshing out your own policy for use of social media in the workplace by your employees.

 Policy brief & purpose

 Our social media company policy provides a framework for using social media.
 Social media is a place where people exchange information, opinions and experiences to learn, develop and have fun.
-Whether employees are handling a corporate account or use one of their own, they should remain productive.
+Whether you’re handling a corporate account or using one of your own, you should remain productive and avoid damaging our organization in any way.
 This policy provides practical advice to avoid issues that might arise by careless use of social media in the workplace.

 We expect all our employees to follow this policy.

-“Social media” refers to a variety of online communities like blogs, social networks, chat rooms and forums.
-This policy covers all of them.
+Also, by “social media”, we refer to a variety of online communities like blogs, social networks, chat rooms and forums – not just platforms like Facebook or Twitter.

-We consider two different elements: using personal social media at work and representing our company through social media.
+This policy is built around two different elements: one, using personal social media at work and two, representing our company through social media.

 Using personal social media